maweki/ssfsm/README.md

 ### Machine operations

 `~Machine` returns a negated copy of the Machine.
-The current and initial state are the current and inital state of the original Machine.
+The current and initial state of the negated copy are the current and initial state of the original Machine.

-### Information about machines and states
+### Information about machines

 `len(Machine)` returns the number of states in the machine